jwalton/thedreaming.org/_posts/2021-10-21-kubernetes-for-developers-part-2.markdown

 We can now access our service through the ALB, but it would be nice if we could access the service through a domain name.
 You could manually configure CNAME records to point to the ALB, but it would be nice if we could get Kubenetes to automatically update our DNS records every time we bring up or update an ingress.
 The tool we're going to use to do this is a service called `external-dns`, which like the AWS Load Balancer Controller, we're going to run on our cluster.
 In order to do this, first you'll have to register a domain name. external-dns [supports many DNS registries](https://github.com/kubernetes-sigs/external-dns#deploying-to-a-cluster), but for the purposes of this tutorial we're going all in on AWS, and we're going to use Route 53.

 If you already have a domain name and hosted zone, you can use them - we'll add a new subdomain and won't touch any of the existing records.
 Otherwise you'll need to log into the AWS management console, and go to [Route53](https://console.aws.amazon.com/route53/v2/home#Dashboard), go to "Registered domains" and register a new domain name, then go to "Hosted Zones" and create a new zone.
-Either way, once you have a hosted zone, click on it in the management console, expand the "Hosted zone details" at the top, and note the "Hosted zone ID".
-For the sake of this example, let's pretend you've registered "thedreaming.org" as your domain name.
+Let's pretend you've registered "thedreaming.org" as your domain name.

 To install external-dns, you can follow along with the [official installation instructions for external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md), but Bitnami has a nice [Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/external-dns/) that will install external-dns for us, so for simplicity's sake we'll use it here: